tdaylan/pcat/docs/index.rst

 .. note::
-    A reference sample is defined as a sample that is overplotted on the samples from the posterior of the metamodel across all plots.
-These overplots always use the color green.
+    A reference sample is defined as a sample that is overplotted on the metamodel samples.
+Reference samples always use the green color.
 If the data is simulated, the true metamodel automatically becomes the reference sample.
 If the data is supplied by the user, the reference sample is also expected from the user, and is optional.

-Finally, ``diag`` paths are the folders that hold the posterior and prior distributions.
+Last, ``finl`` paths are the folders that hold the posterior and prior distributions.
 They offer additional subfolders:

 - ``cond`` Condensed catalog related plots
-- ``cond`` Condensed catalog related plots
-- ``cond`` Condensed catalog related plots
-- ``cond`` Condensed catalog related plots
-- ``cond`` Condensed catalog related plots
-- ``cond`` Condensed catalog related plots
+- ``deltllik`` Log-likelihood difference for all proposals
+- ``lpri`` Log-lprior and other terms in the acceptance ratio for all proposals
-- ``cond`` Condensed catalog related plots
+- ``spmr`` Split and merge related plots
+- ``varbscal`` Marginal and joint distributions of all quantities, i.e., model parameters and derived variables.
+- ``varbscalproc`` Marginal and joint distributions of all quantities, i.e., model parameters and derived variables, for each chain.

 .. _sectchan: